It is painful to explain obvious benefits of project management. Making project more efficient sounds too generic. Moreover, can you prove that?

 Do you want to get access to the full potential of engineers or designers in the project team?

-If yes, then proper project management is built around handing off the ownership for the project to each team member.
-While project manager aligns them towards the project goal, people put their best to deliver the best results possible.
+If yes, then proper project management is built around handing off the ownership of the project to each team member.
+While the project manager aligns them toward the project goal, people do their best to deliver the best results possible.

 8. Improved Efficiency of Resource Allocation